 Built in 2001 by owners Jodi and Terry Smoke, the shop’s 7,000 square feet are divided among three floors filled with antiques for ambiance and both contemporary and retro gifts that are as fun to browse as they are to buy.
 (I couldn’t resist The Betty Crocker Cookbook For Boys.)

-On the main floor, an early 1900’s soda fountain beckons, and you can enjoy a cone, milkshake or fancy sundae for $2.50 to $6.95.
+On the main floor, an early 1900’s soda fountain beckons, and you can enjoy a cone, milkshake or fancy sundae.
 There are only eight flavors of Cascade Glacier ice cream from which to choose, but the sundae selections are creative.

 An espresso bar caters to more sophisticated palates, and the coffee goes nicely with one of the many pastries you can order at the café.
 If you’re hungry, a tasty selection of breakfasts and lunches are served and may be enjoyed in one of three dining areas—outside, indoors on the main level or upstairs where you can also spend a good deal of time poking around the home gift items.
-Children’s meals are budget friendly, though very limited in selection, at $3.95, and adults can order half sandwiches served with house-made salt-and-pepper chips for $4.95.
-Soups, salads, wraps and full sandwiches are $6.95 to $8.
+Children’s meals are budget friendly, though very limited in selection, and adults can order half sandwiches served with house-made salt-and-pepper chips.
+Soups, salads, wraps and full sandwiches are also available.
 Both the breakfast and lunch menus are available on the General Store’s web site.